teamdigitale/anpr-issue-tracker/README.md

 If you want you could just build the images with `docker-compose build` and then run them later on with `docker-compose up`.

+To run the crawler forcing the checks it is necessary to browse the `/run` page and a job will be scheduled to be run ASAP.

 # Author
 Check the `AUTHORS.md` file in the repo root.